marksn-ms/samples-HelloBlinky/Cpp/README.md

 ### Timer code

-Here is how you set up the timer in C#:
+Here is how you set up the timer in C++:

 	MainPage::MainPage()